krishbains/Web-programming-cwgroup-main/README.md

     pip install -r requirements.txt
     ```

-4. Create a development database:
-    N.B (make sure the api/migrations folder contains only the file __init__.py, and no other migrations)
+4. Create a development database.
+Ensure the api/migrations folder contains only the file __init__.py, and no other migrations.

     ```console
     python manage.py makemigrations
+    ```
+    Then
+    ```console
     python manage.py migrate
     ```

 5. Install JavaScript dependencies (from 'frontend' folder):

     ```console
-    $ npm install
+    npm install
     ```

 6. If everything is alright, you should be able to start the Django development server from the main folder:

     ```console
-    $ python manage.py runserver
+    python manage.py runserver
     ```

 7. and the Vue server from the 'frontend' sub-folder:

     ```console
-    $ npm run dev
+    npm run dev
     ```

 8. Open your browser and go to http://localhost:5173, you will be greeted with a template page.